9 amazing free things to do in Santa Cruz Galapagos and other tips

 Hotel Galapagos Suites B&B

 A great option for a mid-range boutique hotel in Puerto Ayora, Santa Cruz.
-At walking distance to all the restaurants and the harbor and yet in a quiet location.
+At walking distance to all the restaurants and the harbor, and yet in a quiet location.

 This lovely property offers basic but nicely decorated and ample rooms equipped with balconies and WIFI.

-View availability and rates: Booking.com | Agoda
+View availability and rates: Booking.com

-Low budget hotels in Santa Cruz Island
+Low-budget hotels in Santa Cruz Island

 Hotel Las Ninfas

-View availability and rates: Booking.com | Agoda
+View availability and rates: Booking.com |

-Where to eat in Puerto Ayora Santa Cruz
+Where to eat in Puerto Ayora, Santa Cruz

-Eating out at the Galapagos islands can be expensive, but there is also a way to stay on the cheap and still try delicious local food, and that’s by going to non-touristic places.
-Out of many restaurants, you will see a board sign saying ALMUERZOS ( lunch) or MERIENDAS (dinner).
+Eating out at the Galapagos Islands can be expensive, but there is also a way to stay on the cheap and still try delicious local food, and that’s by going to non-touristic places.
+Out of many restaurants, you will see a board sign saying “ALMUERZOS” ( lunch) or “MERIENDAS” (dinner).
 Those are the local menu prices.

 They would serve you a fixed menu that includes a soup a choice between two kinds of the main course, usually, fish or meat a drink and sometimes a “desert” which is a fruit and a drink, which is a fruit flavored water.
-For the Vegetarian/vegan friends I am afraid this option is not for you as the meals cost so little that it doesn’t leave room for flexibility.

 Costs: 4 to 8 USD per person